Jorisbo/Mkgmap-Mapnik-Style-Garmin/README.md

 # 20200417 Implemented mapnik changes up to release 5.1.0
-Visual changes can be found on https://github.com/gravitystorm/openstreetmap-carto/blob/master/CHANGELOG.md Releasenotes for all latest style and typ changes can be found in de styl info file within the style zip
+Visual changes can be found on https://github.com/gravitystorm/openstreetmap-carto/blob/master/CHANGELOG.md Releasenotes for all latest style and typ changes can be found in de style info file within the style zip

 # Custom mkgmap style and typ-file
 This style renders routable Garmin Maps for Basecamp and Mapsource in the Openstreetmap Mapnik layout.